-- Define key concepts associated with criminology.

-- Identify major criminological theories.

-- Describe the major categories of crime.

-- Explain the various methodological approaches used to research crime and criminal behavior. - Describe the components and explain the dynamics of the criminal justice
+- Define key concepts associated with drug use and abuse. - Identify major drug use theories. - Describe the major categories of drug use. - Explain the various methodological approaches used to research drug use and behaviors. - Describe the components and explain the dynamics of the drug use community